FLAK-ZOSO/Sista/README.md

 make install
 ```

 This will install the `libSista.so` shared library in the system library path, and the headers in the system include path.
 This is the preferred inclusion method in Linux for versions v`2.0.0` and later.
+More on this in the [documentation](https://sista.readthedocs.io/en/latest/).

 ## Usage